spring-io/dataflow.spring.io/content/documentation/pages/9-applications/3-stream-applications-migration-guide.md

 ## Function Composition

 The `3.x` stream applications are function-based, meaning that most of the logic is provided in a dependent artifact that exposes a functional interface.
-This design lends itself to [function-composition](https://github.com/spring-cloud/stream-applications/blob/master/docs/FunctionComposition.adoc).
-In fact, all of the pre-packaged sources include the necessary dependencies to support composition with useful functions to perform filtering, transformation, header enrichment, and the creation of task launch requests within the source app itself.
-Some examples are shown in the [time-source tests](https://github.com/spring-cloud/stream-applications/blob/master/applications/source/time-source/src/test/java/org/springframework/cloud/stream/app/source/time/TimeSourceTests.java), and the [sftp-source tests](https://github.com/spring-cloud/stream-applications/blob/master/applications/source/sftp-source/src/test/java/org/springframework/cloud/stream/app/source/sftp/SftpSourceTests.java).
+This design lends itself to [function composition](https://github.com/spring-cloud/stream-applications/blob/master/docs/FunctionComposition.adoc).
+In fact, all of the pre-packaged sources include the necessary dependencies to support composition of functions to perform filtering, transformation, header enrichment, and the creation of task launch requests within the source app itself.
+Some examples are shown in the [time source tests](https://github.com/spring-cloud/stream-applications/blob/master/applications/source/time-source/src/test/java/org/springframework/cloud/stream/app/source/time/TimeSourceTests.java), and the [sftp source tests](https://github.com/spring-cloud/stream-applications/blob/master/applications/source/sftp-source/src/test/java/org/springframework/cloud/stream/app/source/sftp/SftpSourceTests.java).